shanko/ai_ml_python/README.md

 - **tst_lottery_lg.py**: LangGraph example for lottery-related processing.

 - **tst_marathi_gen.py**: Script for generating text in Marathi language.

+- **tst_nvidia.py**: Example of using NVIDIA's API to interact with the Llama 3.1 Nemotron 70B model for text generation.

 - **tst_ollama_1.py**: Ollama API usage example #1 with prompt engineering.